MagicDevM/Nano/README.md

 # Nano
-Nano is an multipurpose discord bot based on python with many features like moderation, verification, channel management, economy system and more.
+Nano is a multipurpose Discord bot based on Python.
+It provides an all-in-one solution to enhance and manage your server with ease.